skedgo/tripgo-api/docs/faq.md

   * `me_mic_fold-bic`, _fold_ing/portable _bic_ycle that will be taken on any public transport mode, and will be taken all the way to the destination
   * `me_mic_e-sco`, _e-sco_oter up to 25 km/h.
 Portable, allowed on cycle lanes in general, except specific rules in certain countries
   * `me_mic_fast-e-sco`, _fast_ _e-sco_oter up to 45 km/h.
 Portable, not allowed on cycle lanes in general, except specific rules in certain countries
+* `me_mic-s` is for shared micro-mobility, e.g., bike-sharing or scooter-sharing

 #### `stationary_`